 Recommended lane configuration is shown in the snip above.
 This intersection is converted to signalized operation in both AM/PM

-Operates with an overall LOS B in AM and PM with current lane and signalized improvements shown.
+Operates with an overall LOS A in AM and PM with current lane and signalized improvements shown.

 Widen Huber Road to 3 lane cross section to provide separate left-turn lanes to improve signal operations and plan for future growth along Huber Road